JongRok-Lee/Toy-Projects/2. trajkovic_corner/README.md

 I would keep developing it too.

 ## 2. Non-automatic Threshold Selection (Heuristic method)
-To find optimal Corner, we need find proper threshold heuristically
+To find optimal Corner, we need to find proper threshold heuristically